Best Los Angeles Magic Shows 2018

 The Magic Castle also spotlighted the talents of Geraldine Larsen, a magician in her own right.
-In a day when women in magic were only the assistants, Geraldine not only soloed as a performer, but was also the first woman to perform magic on TV.
+In a day when women in magic women in magic were only the assistants, Geraldine not only soloed as a performer but was also the first woman to perform magic on TV.
 The Magic Castle became the official clubhouse for the Academy of Magical Arts, and a membership is still required to get in the door if you aren’t lucky enough to be the guest of a member.

 While Los Angeles has historically been the birthplace of the modern entertainment industry, so too has it been the mecca for all things magic.
 This website lists our favorite things to do in LA that are centered around magic and magic shows.

 Derek Delgaudio and Helder Guimaraes: Nothing to Hide